ArdentLabs/bootcamp-fall-2017/week2/README.md

 ]
 ```

+**This is still fairly limited though...**

-But what if we made a new class called `Rectangle` that didn't support the
+What if we made a new class called `Rectangle` that didn't support the
 `getArea()` method?
 It would give us a vague error saying
 `shape.getArea is not a function`.
 If we didn't already know beforehand that
-`Rectangle` was the culprit, then it would take us some time to find who wasn't
+`Rectangle` was the culprit, then it would take us some time to find the
-implementing `getArea()`.
+object that was missing its implementation of `getArea()`.
 We can do better.

-We should have a reasonable default just in case someone forgets to override
+We should also have a reasonable default in case someone forgets to override
 the `getArea()` method.
-How would we do that?
+How do we do all of this?

-Introducing **_inheritance_**!
+**Introducing _inheritance_!**

 ```js
 class Shape {